 Evictions in California

 Landlords can evict tenants for a variety of reasons like nonpayment of rent or lease agreement violations.
-When doing so, the rental law insists you, the landlord, must follow the California eviction process to the letter.
+When doing so, rental laws insists you, the landlord, must follow the California eviction process to the letter.

 After which, you, the landlord, must move to court and file for eviction.
 If they still fail to pay or move out after the 3 days, the court will then make the appropriate ruling.
 If a landlord fails to serve the tenant proper notice, the court will likely rule in the tenant's favor.

-California is subject to statewide rent control rules as outlined in AB 1483 of the Tenant Protection Act.
-Local policies limit rental rates based on inflation and established jurisdictions for rent control legislation.
+California is subject to statewide rent control ordinances as outlined in AB 1483 of the Tenant Protection Act.
+Local real estate law limits your ability to raise rent based on inflation and established jurisdictions for rent control legislation.

 A California tenant can withhold rent or pay rent late for certain legal reasons like a discrimination claim.
 Local rent control laws also protect tenants from sudden rent increases without proper notification.